 Energy requirements can be estimated also by multiplying actual body weight in kilograms by 25–30 kcal/kg/day.

 Both of these methods provide imprecise estimates of actual energy expenditures, especially for the markedly underweight, overweight, and critically ill patient.
 Studies using indirect calorimetry have demonstrated that as many as 30–40% of patients will have measured expenditures 10% above or below estimated values.
 For a more accurate determination of energy expenditure, indirect calorimetry can be used.

 Protein and energy requirements are closely related.
 If adequate calories are provided, most patients can be given 0.8–1.2 g of protein per kilogram per day.
 Patients under moderate to severe stress should receive up to 1.5 g/kg/day.
 As in the case of energy requirements, actual weights should be used for normal and underweight patients and ideal body weight + 0.4(actual body weight – ideal body weight) can be used for patients with significant obesity.

 Patients who are receiving protein without adequate calories will catabolize protein for energy rather than utilizing it for protein synthesis.
-Thus, when energy intake is low, excess ...
+Thus, when energy intake ...